Home Β» North American Cuisine Β» American Cuisine Β» The Best Peanut Butter Is Made with Skins On

 The salt and sugar are optional, but they make the peanut butter tastier.
 (And more addictive… let that be a warning.)

 Lots of recipes say to add a bit of extra oil, but that’s not necessary with this recipe.
-In fact, I suspect that the lack of added oil is one reason why this peanut butter doesn’t separate!
-(I’m not sure whether it’s due to the lack of excess oil, or the skins acting as some sort of stabilizer, but I’ll take it.
-No more greasy pool of oil at the top of the peanut butter jar!)
+(No more greasy pool of oil at the top of the peanut butter jar!)

 Raw redskin peanuts